Fauna of the United States: Southern United States

-Mammals of the region include the elk, the largest of which that was wiped out in the 1800s, but has been reintroduced and is making promising recoveries in Virginia, North Carolina, Tennessee, and Arkansas.
+Mammals of the region include the elk, the largest of which that was wiped out in the 1800s, but has been reintroduced and is making promising recoveries in Virginia, North Carolina, Kentucky, Tennessee, and Arkansas.
 There still remain resident populations in parts of Texas and Oklahoma.
 The American black bear is native to much of the South, but are prevalent in Virginia, the Carolinas, Tennessee, Georgia, Florida, Arkansas, and Oklahoma.
 The Florida panther is the largest feline in the South and is exclusive to the wetlands of South Florida.
 White-tailed deer, bobcat, coyote, wild boar, red and grey fox are other mammals that inhabit parts of every state in the region.
 Wild horses roam parts of the South in small groups, which are remnants of horses brought by settlers in the 1400s and 1500s.
 These are mostly in coastal habitats.

 Many water-dwelling mammals inhabit the South including the American beaver, muskrat, river otter, and nutria, which is an invasive species and has decimated plant life in the swamps of Louisiana.
 Weasels and mink also prefer being near water.
 Rabbits are common in the South; the eastern cottontail is found throughout the region, while the desert cottontail and black-tailed jackrabbit is primarily found in Texas, and Oklahoma.
 The swamp rabbit is found in wetlands of states like Mississippi, Alabama, Louisiana and Arkansas, while the marsh rabbit resides along the coastal regions of the Carolinas, Georgia, Florida, and Alabama.
 Squirrels are also abundant.
 The eastern grey squirrel and eastern fox squirrel can both be found in every southern state.
 The southern range of the American red squirrel dips into the higher elevations of Virginia and North Carolina.
-Other common mammals are the Virginia opossum, raccoon, striped and spotted skunk, groundhog and in parts of the South, the nine-banded armadillo.
+Other common mammals are the Virginia opossum, raccoon, striped and spotted skunk, groundhog and in parts of the South, the Mexican long-nosed armadillo.